Persona 5 Strikers review — I didn’t see this coming

 While Dynasty Warriors puts players into large, open maps with armies of enemies available for the pummeling, fights in Persona 5 Strikers are smaller.
 Taking down a couple dozen enemies at once is more than you may be used to in a typical JRPG, but it’s rare that you fight massive hordes like you would in Dynasty Warriors.
 This relieved me.
 I always find it hard to focus on much aside from spamming combos when I’m fighting those giant Dynasty Warriors armies.
 Strikers throws enough enemies at you to keep things interesting, but the action doesn’t feel cluttered.

 In fact, the boss fights are the best battles, and these usually just have you fighting one giant enemy.
-Success depends on your ability to dodge attacks, exploit weaknesses, and keeping you party healthy.
+Success depends on your capability to dodge attacks, exploit weaknesses, and keeping you party healthy.
 It’s when the marriage of Persona 5 with real-time action feels its strongest.

 Worthy warriors